robert-westenberger/knowledgebase/book-notes/mathematics-for-computer-science/chapter-1-what-is-a-proof.md

 A proof can be any sequence of logical deductions.
 Many proofs follow one of a handful of standard templates.
 Each proof has it own details, of course, but these templates at least provide you with an outline to fill in.

 ## Proving an Implication
+Propositions of the form "If $P$, then $Q$" are called implications.